GeorgeKava/SAT-ACT-React/README.md

 **Usage**

 1. **Navigate to a Subject Page**:
-    * Use the navigation bar to select a subject (Math, Chemistry, Physics, SAT, or ACT).
+    * Use the navigation bar to select a subject (Math, SAT, or ACT).

 2. **Submit a Problem**:
     * Enter a problem as text and click "Submit."